Local authorities and the NHS Long Term Plan

 We were pleased to be involved in & support the Department of Health and Social Care Covid 19 Advisory Group on Mental Health and Wellbeing, led by the Association of Mental Health Providers and the Association of Directors of Adult Social Services (ADASS).
 We were particularly encouraged that the recommendations,7 of the Advisory Group’s report provided explicit identification of the critical role of social care for mental health & of the need to restore mental health social care budgets to 2010/11 levels with £1.1bn investment.
 The Government’s Staying mentally well: winter plan 2020 to 20218 also contains a commitment to review and respond to these recommendations and we will continue to make the case for those to be implemented.

 At local level, we aim to become a collaborative partner with local authorities as these take place.
 Our services will work with local authorities now and in future in the spirit of collaboration that the CMHF envisages.
-In February 2021 Rethink Mental Illness will be also be publishing a guide and holding an associated webinar on how local authorities can join up with the NHS on co‑design and implementation of the CMHF, as well how to work with providers as part of that process.

 We will draw on the knowledge and expertise of multiple organisations in putting that together, as well as our own experience in Somerset, which was selected as pilot site by NHSE for the CMHF.
 Rethink Mental Illness is a lead organisation in this process, alongside Somerset CCG, Somerset Partnership NHS Foundation Trust, and Somerset County Council.